AliceO2Group/simulation/docs/generators/generatorconfig.md

 **The CI test will fail if there is not at least one generator tested.** The return type must be an integer, where `0` marks success and any other value indicates failure.

 In addition, the `o2sim_Kine.root` is automatically tested by some generic tests.
-For insatnce it will made sure that there are particles that are marked to be transported.
+For instance it will made sure that there are particles that are marked to be transported.
 If not, the test will also fail.
 On top of that it is made sure that the particles' status codes are set correctly (for more information on status code see [here](README.md/#generator-status-codes-flagging-particles-to-be-trackedtransported)).

 For a test example, please refer to [this test](https://github.com/AliceO2Group/O2DPG/blob/546ec5d03a57d189b4ea3c92c5a8e1d7af812d41/MC/config/PWGDQ/ini/tests/GeneratorHF_JPsiToMuons_fwdy.C).